flucium/aes-poly1305/README.md

-No security testing has been performed.
+**No security testing has been performed.**

+this is the demonstration for me.
+I'm not going to fix bugs.